Three guiding principles of isopublic

 Note: True democracy (i.e. Athenian democracy) means selecting public officials by lottery from the entire body of citizens, thus in the isopublic, all citizens possess an equal chance to hold high office.
 Electing office holders is oligarchy.

-even more than a Christian state, even as a state with no Christians
+even more than a Christian theocratic state, even more than a state with no Christians

 Christ taught that all humans are God’s children equally, and that only by individual choice and action can one sincerely demonstrate their Christian virtue.

-The inescapable conclusion of Locke’s argument that Christians mustn’t accept or consent to being ruled over by anyone but God.
+The inescapable conclusion of Locke’s 1st Treatise of Government is that Christians mustn’t accept or consent to being ruled over by anyone but God.
 This means that to be ruled over by anyone else, the Christian is unable to truly act by exercising their free will.
 And if unable to act freely, one is inhibited from acting in accordance with God’s will thereby usurping God and interfering with one’s relationship with God.

 It would seem vitally important to a Christian’s salvation that one possess the maximum freedom to act in accordance with his or her conscience to show, through their voluntary choices, that they do sincerely live according to Christ’s teachings and in honor of their Lord.
 Thus, by voting to be ruled, i.e. consenting to be governed, is acting contrary to the will of God by forsaking personal responsibility.

-Thus, the Christian is morally bound to choose to live, as much as possible, under political equal freedom—even if by doing so, the Christian surrounds his or herself with sinners and heretics.
+Thus, the Christian is morally bound to choose to live, as much as possible, under political equal freedom—even if by doing so, the Christian is surrounded by sinners and heretics.

-Even a theocratic Christian nation would be an affront to God since by forcing others to “act” Christian without sincere belief subverts God’s will also, i.e. to be a true Christian one must be so in their heart.
-Even to demand the display of the 10 Commandments in public school classrooms or “In God we trust” on the dollar bill, a prayer at political functions, “under God” sworn in political oaths, are acting most unchristian and committing sins.
+Even a theocratic Christian nation would be an affront to God since by forcing others to “act” Christian without sincere belief subverts God’s will, i.e. to be a true Christian, one must be so in one’s heart.
+Even to demand the display of the 10 Commandments in public school classrooms, the words “In God we trust” on the dollar bill, a prayer at political functions, “under God” sworn in political oaths, are to act most unchristian and sinful.
 It can be asserted, and is consistent with Locke, that for Christians to be Christian, the only political stance available to them is maximum equal freedom.

-What should be important to Christians isn’t for their political authority to be Christian but for it to minimally interfere with Christians being Christian.
-To understand that the State being truly neutral to Christians, i.e. neither for or against, is the best political arrangement for Christians.
+What should be important to Christians isn’t for the state to be Christian but for it to minimally interfere with Christians being Christian.
+To understand that the state being truly neutral toward Christianity, i.e. neither for or against, i.e. atheistic, is the best political arrangement for Christians.

-Only by embracing equal freedom and selection of political leadership by sortition (i.e. by lottery thus leaving selection to God) is the Christian able to live in greatest accord with God.
-Only isopublic offers the Christian that option.
+Only by embracing equal freedom and selection of political leadership by sortition (i.e. by lottery thus leaving selection of political leaders to God) is the Christian able to live in greatest accord with God’s will.
+Only isopublic offers the Christian that political arrangement.

 The Christian case for isopublic

-- Given, humans possess the faculty of reason (Genesis 3:7).
+- Humans possess the faculty of reason (Genesis 3:7).

-- Given that to satisfy God, one must act in accordance with Christ’s teachings (Matthew 7:24).
+- To please God, one must act in accordance with Christ’s teachings (Matthew 7:24).

-- Given, only under law that enacts equal freedom can equal freedom be made manifest.
+- Only under law that enacts equal freedom can equal freedom be made manifest.

-- Given, isopublic via the Trilibrium doctrine and the Eudemic Code’s 1st Imperative explicitly require maximum equal freedom to be enacted in Compact law.
+- Isopublic via the Trilibrium Doctrine and the Eudemic Code’s 1st Imperative produce the greatest equal freedom to be enacted under Compact Law.